 Mark Calderon took to TMZ to express his concerns and views on the matter, already indicating that he wasn’t really planning on pressing charges to make the remaining tour dates happen.

 In the timespan of a couple of days, I’ve received more information about the band than I’ve ever heard before.
-The story became even more clearer after former band member, Kevin Thornton, also posted a video response.
-In his video, he lays out a timeline explaining most issues the band was running into and how he feels the current people involved are enabling Bryan to continue his drinking habits.
+The story became even more clearer after former band member, Kevin Thornton, also posted a video response (since deleted).
+In his video, he describes a timeline of most issues the band was running into, and how he feels the current people involved are enabling Bryan to continue his drinking habits.

 Time And Chance